 - Stay informed of agency guidance impacting the application of employment regulations.

-Special bonus: Participants will receive access to the NAFSA Adviser's Manual 360 for the duration of the course.
+Special Bonus: Participants will receive access to the NAFSA Adviser's Manual 360 for the duration of the course.

-- Level: Intermediate
+- Level: Introductory.

 Module 2: CPT and Pre-completion OPT

 About NAFSA e-Learning Dean